-ATAR Australian Tertiary Admissions Rank - used to determine entry to tertiary institutions CAS Creativity, Activity, Service - part of the core requirements of the Diploma; ensuring students have a holistic approach to their studies Distance Education Courses not offered at AIS but available through correspondence EE Extended Essay - part of the core requirements of the Diploma; a research essay English Support Extra classes available to ESL, EAL/D students or Additional Studies students Extension Course Course designed for students wishing to study at a higher level (1 unit of an extension course = 50 marks) External examination Examinations set and marked by the NESA/IB HL Higher Level HSC Higher School Certificate IBDP International Baccalaureate Diploma Programme IB International Baccalaureate Organisation.
-May refer to the organisation itself, or any of the four programmes.
-IELTS International English Language Testing System - testing of English proficiency for entry to Australian universities Internal assessment (IA) School based assessment tasks (for IBDP these are moderated by the IB) LOTE Languages other than English- French, Chinese and Indonesian (offered at AIS) NESA NSW Education Standards Authority (NESA) Prerequisite Academic requirements required for entry to a university course Revision Revising/re-visiting already learnt content in preparation for a test, assessmen or examination.
+ATAR Australian Tertiary Admissions Rank - used to determine entry to tertiary institutions CAS Creativity, Activity, Service - part of the core requirements of the Diploma; ensuring students have a holistic approach to their studies Distance Education Courses not offered at AIS but available through correspondence EAL/D English as an Additional Language or Dialect (a NESA term) EE Extended Essay - part of the core requirements of the Diploma; a research essay Extension Course Course designed for students wishing to study at a higher level External examination Examinations set and marked by the NESA/IB HL Higher Level HSC Higher School Certificate IBDP International Baccalaureate Diploma Programme IB International Baccalaureate Organisation.
+Refers to the organisation itself.
+IELTS International English Language Testing System - testing of English proficiency for entry to Australian universities Internal assessments (IAs) Refers to DP school-based assessment tasks that contribute to the final results as opposed to internal AIS assessments used for tracking purposes.

+NESA NSW Education Standards Authority (NESA) Prerequisite Academic requirements required for entry to a university course Revision Revising/re-visiting already learnt content in preparation for a test, assessment or examination.
 Can be done as a class, as a small group or by a student on their own.
-SAT SAT-Scholastic Assessment Test given by the US based College Board SL Standard Level TAFE Technical and Further Education- technical colleges in Australia designed for students interested in skills based employment Tutoring This is almost always individual, one-on-one teaching between a teacher/ tutor and a student.
-This is in addition to regular school based lessons and is facilitated by a third party who is not associated with the school. ТОК Theory of Knowledge - part of the core requirements of the IBDP; a critical thinking course Units Measurement of the marks possible in a HSC subject (2 units = 100 marks) VET Vocational Education and Training
+SAT SAT-Scholastic Assessment Test given by the US based College Board SL Standard Level TAFE Technical and Further Education - technical colleges in Australia designed for students interested in skills based employment Tutoring This is almost always individual, one-on-one teaching between a teacher/tutor and a student.
+This is in addition to regular school based lessons and is facilitated by a third party who is not associated with the school. ток Theory of Knowledge - part of the core requirements of the IBDP; a critical thinking course Units Measurement of the marks possible in a HSC subject (2 units = 100 marks) VET Vocational Education and Training